 Happy 30th Anniversary Computer Market Research!

 Computer Market Research celebrated its 30th anniversary in the channel industry this January.
 CMR has come a long way since its founding in 1984 by Del Heles.
-After the company was first established, Del Heles rented a small office, purchased a landline, and began the wild adventure that has brought him here today.
+After the company was first established, Del Heles rented a small office, purchased a landline, and began the wild adventure that has brought him here.
 Today, CMR boasts well over 30 clients, employs a dedicated staff of 50+ people, all while enjoying the seaside view from their corporate office in San Diego.

 CEO of Computer Market Research, Del Heles, reflects on the past and shares his excitement for big plans to come: